ypark9/yopa.page/content/blog/2026-02-28-Strands-vs-LangGraph.md

 For comparison, the LangGraph equivalent would need roughly 80-100 lines: state class definition, chatbot node, tools node, conditional edge routing function, graph compilation, and invocation boilerplate.

-**Cold starts?** Under 500ms.
-We use UV bytecode compilation (`UV_COMPILE_BYTECODE=1` in our Dockerfile) which pre-compiles Python files during the Docker build.
-No numpy, no pydantic-core compilation overhead.
-CDK deploys directly without Docker pre-compilation tricks.
+**Cold starts in this PoC?** Under 500ms.
+We used UV bytecode compilation (`UV_COMPILE_BYTECODE=1` in our Dockerfile) and measured a prebuilt image with no native dependency compilation.
+Treat that number as a dated workload measurement, not an AgentCore guarantee.

 ### The Three-Tier Tool Architecture